Skip to main content

 )

-// Use heap memory - faster allocation
+// Heap memory - faster allocation, no native cleanup

 SuspendingStreamingCompressor.create(